 Isn’t it amazing that Manitoba is situated in the very centre of North America?
-You may have also heard it referred to as the “keystone” province because of its shape and position at the very centre of Canada (and the continent).
+You may have also heard it referred to as the “keystone” province because of its shape and position at the heart of Canada (and the continent).
 Our neighbors are Nunavut and Hudson Bay to the north, Ontario to the east, the United States to the south and Saskatchewan to the west.

 Regions by landforms (physiographic regions)

 According to the Canadian Encyclopedia, “the regions of Manitoba are derived chiefly by landforms”.
-It has four major physiographic (broad land groupings based on the physical features of the landscape, Environmental Engineering dictionary) regions:
+It has four major physiographic (broad land groupings based on the physical features of the landscape) regions:

 - Lake Agassiz Lowland – Together with the Western Upland, this area provides Manitoba’s arable land.

 - Western Upland – It has low plateaus of variable terrain and arable land.

 These regions may sound more familiar to you as these divisions are used more often:

 Pembina Valley Central plains

 This is a vast expanse known as Manitoba’s breadbasket.
 Harvests of golden grain, pumpkins, peas, potatoes, corn, apples and beans abound in this region.
 This is also where many summer festivals, fairs, and other events are held.
 Go to Pembina Valley Central Plains Tourism to know about upcoming events.